focallocal/fl-maps/README.md

 After updating the packages, close your current terminal and open a new one, so that the changes may take effect.
 Confirm the update by typing `node -v`.

-## Working On Issues

-Issues can be found on our Trello board which gives a more visual representation of progress than Github.
-The two currently active lists on Trello will be the 1st version (example v0.1) reading from left to right, and also the Quick Bug Squashing List: [**Trello**](https://trello.com/b/PFj7RlgM/focallocalorg) and not github (use github only to open issues!).

-*if you decide to work on an issue please click 'members' and add your name to it, then move it into the 'sprint' queue.
-You can also use filters to see Meteor only issues (missions).
-(Don't forget to move it into the 'complete' list when finished, and also close the issue in Github.

 ### Outside Software